-The collaboration of different fields on interdisciplinary projects is the future, because it is within the intersections of different fields where innovation takes place.
-This is where the magic happens, we can bring out the best in each other and we can take our work to the next level.
-There’s a whole realm within these intersections waiting to be explored!
+A major plus of the current innovative design world with all its various creators is the open-source research and collaborative mentality of it.
+Indeed, to fuse different disciplines and industries it is essential to work together with experts within those fields.
+It is within these intersections where the magic happens, where we can bring out the best in each other and take our work to the next level.
+There’s a whole realm within these interspaces waiting to be explored!

 Integrative work ethic

-Because I believe in a holistic approach, using inter conative relationships, my work translates itself into different outcomes and fields.
-Therefore, I work with design for wearable tech and costumes, art directions and (non-verbal) communication directions.
+As I believe in a holistic approach and in the value and richness of interconnective relationships, my work translates itself into different fields and outcomes.
+I’m a consultant and coach in art directions and concept development, a researcher on wearable innovation and communication strategies as well as a creative designer of costumes, creatures and wearable tech.
 Also, body awareness and presentation trainings are part of my work.
-For me, these are that intertwined that it only makes sense to combine these different elements.
+For me, these fields are so intertwined that it only makes sense for me to combine these different elements.